-3.1 Acclimatised
+3.1 Acclimatized

 It means a state in which a crew member's circadian biological clock is synchronised to the time zone where the crew member is.
 A crew member is considered to be acclimatised to a 3-hour wide time zone surrounding the local time at the point of departure.
-When the local time at the place where a flight duty commences differs by more than 3 hours from the local time at the place where the next duty starts, the crew member, for the calculation of the maximum daily flight duty period, is considered to be acclimatised.
+When the local time at the place where a flight duty commences (departure time zone) differs by more than 3 hours from the local time at the place where the next duty starts, the crew member, for the calculation of the maximum daily flight duty period, is considered to be acclimatised to the departure time zone for the first 48 hour.
+After 48 hours, the crew member shall be considered acclimatized to the local time where the crew member starts his/her next duty.

-3.2 Accomodation
+3.2 Accommodation

-Means, for the purpose of standby and split duty, a quiet and comfortable place not open to the public with the ability to control light and temperature, equipped with adequate furniture that provides a crew member with the possibility to sleep, with enough capacity to accommodate all crew members present at the same time and with access to food and drink.
+Means, for the purpose of standby and split duty, a quiet and comfortable place not open to the public, with the ability to control light and temperature, equipped with adequate furniture that provides a crew member with the possibility to sleep, with enough capacity to accommodate all crew members present at the same time and with access to food and drink.

-3.2.1 Suitable Accomodation
+3.2.1 Suitable Accommodation

-Means, for the purpose of standby, split duty and rest, a facility separate room for each for crew member located in a quiet environment and equipped with a bed, which is sufficiently ventilated, has a device for regulating temperature and light intensity, and access to food and drink.
+Means, for the purpose of standby, split duty and rest, a separate room for each for crew member located in a quiet environment and equipped with a bed, which is sufficiently ventilated, has a device for regulating temperature and light intensity, and access to food and drink.